Seeed-Studio/wiki-documents/docs/LoRa_LoRaWan_Gateway_Kit.md

 #### Step 1.
 Power up and connect to putty
 a) First, make sure the serial tool and RPi (RHF4T002 Adapter) are connected correctly.

-b) Plug FT232 tool to PC (If COM port is not recognized correctly, please refer below driver installation chapter)
+b) Plug FT232 tool to PC (If COM port is not recognized correctly, please refer to [Virtual COM Port Drivers](http://www.ftdichip.com/Drivers/VCP.htm))

 c) Open **Device Manager** of your PC to get the right COM port.
 Like COM15 for example.
 Configure ExtraPuTTY according to below picture (Speed 115200, others use defaults), click **Open**.
 As the gateway is still not opened, so there is nothing in the terminal.